 The timing of when you throw in certain ingredients to dried beans while they cook matters for how they turn out.
 For example, acidic ingredients like tomatoes, lemons or pineapple that may be in your recipe shouldn’t be added until those beans are the texture that you like.
 This rule also applies to when you toss in your salt.
 Otherwise, at whatever stage of those beans were in cooking will remain at that texture and no softer.

-In regard to how to cook dried beans, you don’t want to use such high heat to boil them.
-Always just simmer them slowly over low heat.
+Something else that you should keep in mind is using the right level of heat.
+You don’t want to use such high heat to boil them.
+Always just simmer beans slowly over low heat.

 If you’re never sure when your dried beans are finished cooking despite what a recipe says, here is a goof-proof method.
 Spoon up one of the cooked beans and press it against the roof of your mouth.
 If it crushes easily against your tongue, this is a sign they are thoroughly cooked.